marco262/my_wiki/data/dnd/subclass/combat-medic.md

 [[div class="theme-restricted"]]

-This subclass is **Under Development** and is not yet available for play.
+This subclass is **Under Review** and may go through significant changes as a result of playtesting.

 [[/div]]